acrollet/graphql/doc/mutations/README.md

 ### Important note

-One thing to notice when creating mutations like this is that Access checking needs to be done in the mutation, for queries this usually is done in the data producer directly (e.g. `entity_load` has access checking built-in) but because we are programatically creating things we need to check the user actually has access to do the operation.
+When creating mutations like this, access checking needs to be done in the mutation.
+This is usually done in the data producer directly for queries (e.g. `entity_load` has access checking built-in) but because we are programatically creating things we need to check the user performing the query actually has access to do the operation.

 ## Calling the mutation